Michigan the Olympics

 Sullivan Alan Webb Tim Broe

 Michigan volunteer assistant track coach Tim Broe won the 5000-meter title at the U.S. Olympic Trials (July 6) but still needed to meet at least the Olympic "B" qualifying time to guarantee his trip to Athens.
 Broe met the "A" qualifying time on July 30 with a personal-best 13:18.61 at the Norwich Union London Grand Prix.
 He finished seventh in an international field, 23 seconds off the winning time.
 Broe's time was 2.89 seconds under the "A" time and 5.52 seconds better than his previous personal-best.
+He finished in 11th place (13.33.06) in Athens.

-Three rowers will be representing the U.S. in Athens: Steve Warner, member of the UM men's club team (1997-2000) and women's varsity rowing letterwinners Kate Johnson (1998-2001) and Kate MacKenzie (1997-1998).
+Three rowers made the U.S. team in Athens: Steve Warner, member of the UM men's club team (1997-2000) and women's varsity rowing letterwinners Kate Johnson (1998-2001) and Kate MacKenzie (1997-1998).
+Johnson won a silver medal with the U.S. eight while McKenzie and Sophie Jones placed ninth in the coxless pairs.

 Kate MacKenzie